 The FirstService Relief Fund was established to assist our people in times of personal hardship.
 Every dollar donated to the Fund goes directly to support our people when they need it most

-Please consider making a donation to the Fund.
+Please consider making a donation to the Fund today.
 No amount is too small.
 Every dollar truly makes a difference.
-As a reminder there are several ways to donate:

-One-time or recurring donation through automatic payroll deduction

-Automatic payroll deductions can be made in any amount

-Automatic payroll deductions are easy to start and may be suspended at any time

-Donation via text (currently available in the US only)

-Text keyword FSVRF to 50155 to make a donation in any amount
+As a reminder you may donate online, elect automatic payroll deductions, or, if you are in the US, you may donate via text by texting keyword FSVRF to 50155.

 For more information on the Relief Fund, please visit www.firstservicerelief.com.

+Thank you,